Problem State Protocols

 - Evaluation results

-- Intervention creation
+- Intervention created

 - Transition and condition evaluation